primaza/primaza/docs/book/src/entities/clusterenvironment.md

 # ClusterEnvironment

-A ClusterEnvironment represents a development environment on a kubernetes Cluster.
+A ClusterEnvironment represents a development environment on a Kubernetes Cluster.
 Examples of environments are 'app1-prod','app1-dev', or 'app1-uat'.

 ClusterEnvironments contain connection information and the namespaces in which Primaza should operate.